winf-hsos/datamanagement/README.md

 # datamanagement

-Files related to the class "Data Management &amp; Business Intelligence"
+Files and documentation related to the course "Data Management &amp; Business Intelligence" at University of Applied Sciences in Osnabrück.